 At times I have been conflicted between being proud to be Canadian and wishing I truly belonged to the story and aesthetics of Scotland, or perhaps some other mythical place.
 But no, I only belong here.
 I can claim this, or nothing.

-The images are meant to bring attention to aspects of life in this very particular geography that might be taken for granted: doing good work, feeling at home where you are, and appreciating greatness, whatever form it takes.
+The images are meant to bring attention to aspects of life that might be taken for granted: doing good work, feeling at home where you are, and appreciating greatness, whatever form it takes.